 In this morning flow class, we will awaken our breath and our body through asana and pranayama.
 As we flow from one pose to the next, often holding each to build strength and stability, we will build heat and positive energy.
 This class is open to all students but will incorporate some challenging poses.

 Practicing from home means you can set up your space to make it personal.
 Consider setting up a diffuser with your favorite essential oils, lighting candles or incense.
-Make a sacred space with photos or memories of a loved one, symbols of your faith, crystals or possibly special objects that you connect with to let this space represent what you would wish to cultivate.
+Headphones can enhance the experience and you will not need to after we begin, you will only need your sound.

 Special InstructionsThis class will be run through Zoom.
 An email with log in information will be sent out to your registered email about a half hour in advance of class, so please be registered before that time.
 The email will include ideas for minimal props and alternatives (typically found at home) to consider having on hand.
 Log in at least 5-10 minutes ahead so we can set up our space to begin.
 If you need more detailed instructions on using Zoom, see our online yoga page at balanceyogavt.com.
 If you are new to the online world and need help contact Lynn at: firstname.lastname@example.org